mfem/web/src/examples.md

 ##Example 15: Dynamic AMR
 <img class="floatright" src="../img/examples/ex15.png">

-Building on [Example 6](#ex6), this example demostrates dynamic adaptive mesh refinement.
+Building on [Example 6](#ex6), this example demonstrates dynamic adaptive mesh refinement.
 The mesh is adapted to a time-dependent solution by refinement as well as by derefinement.
 For simplicity, the solution is prescribed and no time integration is done.
 However, the error